KrekkieD/pretend-cdn/readme.md

 ```
 When you first open the file in your browser you notice it's slow and takes about two seconds for it to be served.
 It has fetched the file from the server.
 But then you refresh, and again, and again -- it's fast, coming from CDN.

 You make a change in your translations, and refresh.
-Nothing happens, the response is fast, but your change is not shown.
+Nothing chaned, the response is fast, but your change is not shown.
 The old version is still being served from the CDN.
 Another two refreshes, still nothing new.
 Once more, it's slow again, the 5 'minutes' have expired, a new version is being fetched from the server, and your changes?
 They're there.
 Blazingly fast, with another 5 refreshes to spare.

 ## Installation